nash226/quorum/docs/status.md

 ## Current Capabilities

-- read an AI-generated answer from a Markdown or text file
+- read an AI-generated answer from a Markdown, text, or exported HTML file
 - batch verify multiple AI-generated answers from a directory
 - read one or more approved Markdown, text, or exported HTML source documents
 - read one or more approved Markdown, text, exported HTML, or PDF source documents